netblue30/fdns/README.md

 Set "nameserver 127.0.0.1" in /etc/resolv.conf.
 Start fdns using --proxy-addr-any.
 The proxy will listen on all system interfaces, and 127.0.0.1 for loopback interface.
-The default 127.1.1.1 is not used in this case.
+The default 127.1.1.1 is not used in this case, Firejail is not required to be installed on the system.
 `````
 $ sudo fdns --proxy-addr-any --daemonize
 `````
-You can also run it only on a specific network interface.
+You can also run the server only on a specific network interface.
 Example assuming 192.168.1.44 is the IP address of eth0:
 `````
 $ sudo fdns --proxy-addr=192.168.1.44 --daemonize
 `````
-When using --daemonize, errors and warnings are posted to syslog.
+When using --daemonize, errors and warnings are posted to syslog (/var/log/syslog on most systems).

 <div style="height:20px;">&nbsp;</div>